ze-ouyang/cupyint_doc/docs/source/index.rst

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including the :ref:`installation` of this project.

 .. note::